 - Remove the ramekins from the water bath and cool completely.

 - Cover the flans lightly with plastic wrap and refrigerate if not serving immediately.

 And there you have it – a classic, foolproof version of Flan!
 While it’s sometimes served with a bit of whipped cream and/or berries, I prefer it just as it is!

 - Making the Caramel: There are two ways of making caramel – the wet method and the dry method.
 In short, the wet method adds water to the sugar before cooking and the dry method only uses sugar.

 - Both methods work – some people believe the wet method is easier but since I’ve always made caramel using the dry method, that’s the method I used.
 I have, however, included both methods in the recipe.

 - Use Ramekins: Use either Pyrex or porcelain ramekins.
 Many recipes call for a glass pie dish or loaf pan, but it’s easier to use ramekins!
 Why?
-Because (a) the flan doesn’t break when you unmold it, and (b) there’s less chance of over/undercooking the custard.
-Bonus – if you’re serving less than 6 people, the remaining flan is easy to store!
+Because (a) the flan doesn’t break when you unmold it, and (b) there’s less chance of over/undercooking the egg mixture.
+Bonus – if you’re serving less than 6 people, it’s easy to store the extras.

 - Pour the custard through a strainer!
-This breaks up air bubbles so your flan will come out silky smooth.
+This breaks up air bubbles for a silky smooth texture.

-- Chilling: the flan will need to chill in the refrigerator for at least 4 hours and preferably overnight.
-You can make the flan up to 4 days in advance.
+- Chilling: the dessert needs to chill in the refrigerator for at least 4 hours and preferably overnight.
+You can make it up to 4 days in advance.